 DELICIOUS WAYS TO ENJOY THESE VANILLA WAFFLE COOKIES!

-These cookies are a great base for getting creative!
-While my family and I typically just enjoy them with a dusting of powdered sugar, the ideas are endless.
+These cookies are simply a canvas for your imagination!
+Even though my family members and I usually have them with just icing sugar, the combinations are infinite.

 HOW TO MAKE WAFFLE COOKIES

-• Waffle Iron – These cookies are cooked on a waffle iron, so you’ll need to grab yours!
-Since the cookies don’t take the full shape of the iron, the size of the waffle maker doesn’t matter.
-Therefore, you can use a mini waffle iron or a full-size one.
-Just keep in mind that a mini waffle iron will take longer to make a large number of cookies!
+- Waffle Iron – These cookies are baked in a waffle iron, which means you have to fetch yours.
+The cookies just take on the partial shape of the iron, so even the size of the waffle maker is of no concern.
+Thus, you can use a small waffle iron or a big one.
+Just a little reminder: with a mini waffle iron, you will need a longer time to bake the same number of cookies!

 HOW DO I STORE LEFTOVER WAFFLE COOKIES?